Hatfield Forest: Wildlife

 A count in May 2008 found 58 different species of birds, attracted by the various habitats.
 Woodland birds include jay, green woodpecker, great spotted woodpecker, carrion crow, blue tit, great tit, chaffinch, nightingale, kestrel and bullfinch.
 Around the lake, depending on the time of year, are greylag geese, Canada geese, mute swan, great crested grebe, common tern, moorhen, coot, occasional kingfisher, cormorant, and grey heron, with swallows and house martins skimming the water.
 Buzzards can increasingly be seen above the Forest.

 Ten species of bats are found in the Forest, with dusk the best time for sightings.

 Hatfield Forest is especially important for its invertebrates, especially those associated with decaying wood.
 Of particular significance are the saproxylic beetles and the site is in the top 10 in the UK for these specialised fauna.

 Trees are found in abundance, with the main species being oak, ash, hornbeam, hawthorn, hazel and field maple.
 There are over 800 ancient trees in the wood pasture areas, some of which are over 1,200 years old, and of especial note are the huge pollarded oaks and hornbeams.
 Mistletoe grows in profusion, especially on the old hawthorn scrub.
 The most famous tree in the Forest was the Doodle Oak, which was one of the largest trees ever to grow in England.
 It last bore green leaves in 1858 and its site is marked in the north of the Forest.

 A total of over 400 plant species have been found in the Forest.
 Some of the more common ones are: white clover, common spotted orchid, selfheal, sheep's sorrel, herb robert, bugle, agrimony, bee orchid, perforate St John's wort, common field speedwell, and bird's foot trefoil.
 The forest also has extensive fields of buttercups during late May and early June.
-Over 600 species of fungi can be found.

 Facilities

 There are many miles of walks within Hatfield Forest, which is crossed by several rights of way, and is open at all times to those on foot.
-A car park at the entrance is always open.
+A car park at the entrance is open from 9am on Wednesdays to Sundays until 2.30pm.Hatfield Forest is closed to cars (entrance gate is locked) on Mondays and Tuesdays from October to March inclusive.

 Two boardwalks improve accessibility for visitors, especially those with buggies.
 One goes to the Lake and the facilities in the Lake Area, while the other is a sensory trail, which helps those who are visually impaired to understand and enjoy the Forest.
 Horse riding and fishing are allowed subject to permits being obtained.

 Hatfield Forest is one of the three forests of west Essex alluded to in the Three Forests Way.
 This is a 59-mile (95 km) long-distance circular path which passes through Hainault Forest, Epping Forest and Hatfield Forest.
 The Forest Way, Essex is a 25-mile (40 km) long-distance footpath which runs from Loughton via Epping Forest to Hatfield Forest.